Cardo-TheDev/logs_analysis/README.md

 take any input from the user.
 Instead, it will connect to that database, use SQL queries to analyze the log data, and print out the answers to some questions.

-This tool is based on a project form Udacit's Full Stack Nanodegree program, Intro to Relational Database.
-Building an informative summary from logs is a real task that comes up very often in software engineering.
+This tool is based on a project form Udacity's Full Stack Nanodegree program–– Intro to Relational Database.
 ### What is needed:
 You'll run these program using a Unix-style terminal on your computer; the point of it is to be able to offer the same software (Linux and PostgreSQL)